How to Test a Radiator Fan and Fix Cooling Problems

 As most modern cars have an electric fan, we’ll go through one of the easiest ways to test this kind of fan – by using a multimeter.

 A multimeter is a handheld device used to test the strength of electrical currents.
-You can pick one up at most trade stores.
+It can be purchased at most trade stores.

 Here are step-by-step instructions on how to use a multimeter to test radiator fan voltages.